The Malfoy Connection:

 It really does seem to be worth considering.
 Even if it did all boil down to being no more than a neutral pleasantness on her part and unsupported hopes and dreams on his.
 Because he was still a halfblood.
 And Lucius was still in the running.

 But I can very easily see something on the order of a crush on Snape’s end.
 I can even see a certain degree of approval on hers — particularly if he had ever done her a favor.
 But I can’t see actual reciprocation.

 Of course we don’t know just when she married Lucius, either.
 Draco wasn’t born until June of 1980, and the wedding could have taken place any time up to mid-’79.
-At the very earliest, the Prophecy couldn’t have been made until around Halloween of that year.
+At the very earliest, the Prophecy isn’t likely to have been made until around Halloween of that year.

-And it would hardly be the first time that two friends harbored hopes concerning the same girl.
-And neither would it be the first time that the lady made her choice without destroying the friendship.
+And it would hardly be the first time that two associates harbored hopes concerning the same girl.
+And neither would it be the first time that the lady made her choice without destroying the association.
 It really does happen far more often than not.
 At least in the real world.

 But when you take a reality check, if it was anything at all, it is most likely to have been no more than a one-sided crush on Snape’s part.
 Probably his “first” crush, too.
 And those just do not last.
 Although they may leave a bit of a soft spot in their wake.

 Which suddenly makes me wonder if I really am hearing an echo, and the whole Spinner’s End performance wasn’t a bizarre sort of replay of a Harry/Cho moment.